Easy German Pork Schnitzel Recipe: The Authentic Schweineschnitzel

 Instructions:

 - Preheat the oven to 160°F (70°C).
-Line a baking sheet with parchment paper.
-Put several sheets of paper towels onto a large plate.
+Place a wire rack on a large baking sheet with.
+Put a double layer of paper towels on a large plate.
 Set these aside.

 - Place 3 shallow bowls onto the counter.
 In the first one, put flour.
 In the second one, mix the egg and water.
 In the third one, put the breadcrumbs.

-- Heat butter and oil over medium heat in a large skillet.
+- In a large skillet, melt butter and oil over medium heat until shimmering

-- Fry the Schnitzel in the hot oil and butter mixture until golden brown, about 3 minutes per side.
-Do not crowd the Schnitzel.
+- Place cutlets in the pan without overcrowding.
+Fry until golden brown, about 2-3 minutes per side.
 Depending on the size, you may only be able to fry 1 or 2 at a time.

-- Remove the cooked Schnitzel to the paper towel-lined plate to drain any fat and then place it on the baking sheet into the oven to keep warm.
+- Remove the cooked schnitzel very briefly to the paper towel-lined plate to drain any fat, and then place it on the wire rack on the baking sheet in the oven to keep warm.

 - Serve immediately, garnished with lemon slices or lemon wedges.